Bible Studies & Classes

 • Middle School Bible Class

-Led by Pamela Amey, Leah Davis, and Michele Zimmerman
+Led by Pamela Amey, Leah Davis, Anthony Livernois, and Trent Osler

 Sunday Mornings 9:30-10:30 am in the Gym